yizhou-wang/sift-correspondence/README.md

 # SIFT Correspondence: Scene Alignment using Key-point Matching
 ### Author: Yizhou Wang

 This is the source code and dataset for SIFT Correspondence.
+Please cite when using my code.

 ## Abstract